Peter Gabriel

-A supporter of world music for much of his career, Gabriel co-founded the World of Music, Arts and Dance (WOMAD) festival in 1982, and has continued to produce and promote world music through his Real World Records label.
-He has pioneered digital distribution methods for music by co-founding OD2, one of the first online music download services.
+A supporter of world music for much of his career, Gabriel co-founded the World of Music, Arts and Dance (WOMAD) festival in 1982 and wrote the soundtrack for Martin Scorsese's film The Last Temptation of Christ (1988), which is considered a landmark in the world and new age genres.
+He founded Real World Studios in Wiltshire, where he produces and promotes world music through his Real World Records label.
+Gabriel was an early pioneer of digital distribution methods for music through his co-founding of OD2, one of the first online music download services.
 He has also been involved in numerous humanitarian efforts.
-In 1980, he released the anti-apartheid single "Biko".
-He has participated in several human rights benefit concerts, including Amnesty International's Human Rights Now! tour in 1988, and co-founded the human rights organisation Witness in 1992.
-He developed the idea for The Elders, an organisation of public figures noted as peace activists, alongside Nelson Mandela and Richard Branson in 2007.
+Beginning with Amnesty International’s A Conspiracy of Hope tour in 1986, he has headlined several human rights benefit concerts, including Amnesty's Human Rights Now! tour in 1988, and co-created the human rights organisation Witness in 1992.
+He developed the idea for The Elders, an organisation of public figures recognised as peace activists, alongside Nelson Mandela and Richard Branson in 2007.